 Inside the Hibox team, roles are flexible and everyone helps to further develop Hibox’s success, by applying all their abilities.
 We as interns mostly concentrated on business development, sales and marketing tasks.
 But, there are some tasks (like translations) that we all do because we need the language skills of everybody.
 Design capabilities were also welcomed, so we could contribute to Hibox’s development in every angle.

-What is it like to work in a startup?
+What is it like to have a working experience in a tech startup?

 Working in a startup is very different, to what I was used to in a big concern in Germany, it is more than just a job, there is a real unique atmosphere, because of this special startup spirit.
 Everything works faster, everybody needed to be up-to-date with the new tools and the latest business trends.
 Not a single day looked like the day before, we all needed to adapt quickly and learned new things every single day.

 In a startup, there is a lot more freedom in the tasks you get, there are no strict barriers between the different roles and work is not strictly supervised.
 The relationships between employees and superiors are on eye level and friendly which made work life very enjoyable.

 Living in Barcelona: